How to Qualify Distributors

 Contracting dealers

-James advises to make sure to discuss and document the expectations beforehand.
+James advises making sure to discuss and document the expectations beforehand.
 Agreements about onboarding stock, marketing activities, technical support and time investment should be clear on both ends.

 In the distributor agreement, make sure to align with local courts of settlement in case of dispute, since references to US law can scare off your potential partner, with the risk of postponing or even declining to work with you.